densenden/deep_thought/README.md

 - Powered by ChatGPT through RapidAPI

 ---
-Made with ❤️ by Dennis
+Made with ❤️ in masterschool